revenz/Fenrus/README.md

 ## Configuration

 ### Groups
 Groups contain applications and links.
 The Width/Height settings are used by some Themes.
 The "Default" theme will use a unit of 1 for the height.
-This unit of 1 is size of a "Small" dashboard item.
-So in the "Media" group shown in below, the height is set to 4, as it is 4x small items high.
-Width is not used in the default theme, it is however used the basic theme.
+This unit of 1 is the size of a "Small" dashboard item.
+So in the "Media" group shown below, the height is set to 4, as it is 4x small items high.
+Width is not used in the default theme, it is however used as the basic theme.

 ![fenrus_media](https://user-images.githubusercontent.com/958400/154829815-bcb20f43-35bb-4550-a955-319d9216f2be.png)